 Similar to most of the important things one does in life, you need a plan before embarking on a significant activity.
-Sports investing is no different than placing your money in other types of investments – take the time to think through what you want to accomplish and how you are going to do it.
+Sports investing is no different than when you place your money in other types of investments – – take the time to think through what you want to accomplish and how you are going to do it.
 In other words, develop a game plan.
 The key elements of a sports investing plan include:

-Over an extended period of time, skilled sports handicapper are not going to win all of the time or even a significant majority of the time.
-It is critical to establish both the size of one unit and the maximum number of units that will be wagered on any sports pick.
-One important element in determining the size of one unit for you is the number of sports bets you anticipate making during the year – the more bets, the lower the size of one unit.
+In investing on sporting events, it is noteworthy to remember that, over a longer period, no one is going to win all of the time or even a significant majority (say 65%) of the time.
+This fact is no different than trying to select only stocks that will go up.
+(In practice, knowledgeable sports handicappers expect to win at a rate between 55% and 60% over the long term.)
+Therefore, it is critical to establish both the size of one unit and the maximum number of units that will be wagered on any sports pick.
+One important element in determining the size of one unit for you is the number of sports bets you anticipate making during the coming year – – the more bets, the lower the size of one unit.
+(This conclusion is based on modeling a SIP with the underlying objective of preserving the initial SIP investment over a period of time).

-Most sports investors make more than 500 sports picks (gaining significant diversification) over a one-year period.
-With this amount of sports picks, I recommend making one unit equal to 2-1/2% of your starting SIP.
+Most sports investors make more than 500 sports picks (gaining significant diversification) over a one year period.
+At this level of sports picks, I recommend making one unit equal to 2-1/2% of your starting SIP.
 This amount should not be varied during the year unless you add more funds to your SIP.
 In this event, increase the size of one unit by 2-1/2% of the newly added amount to your SIP.

-You also need to determine the maximum amount of units that you will invest on any one sports pick.
-My philosophy is that a good sports handicapper should distinguish among games and that certain games will be a better investment than others which still are legitimate investments.
+Next, you need to determine the maximum amount of units that you will invest on any one sports pick.
+Good sports handicapper, based on his knowledge and skill, should distinguish among games and that certain games will be a better investment than others which still are legitimate investments.

-Discipline – Remove emotions and hunches from your investment process.
-Over the course of a season, you will have prolonged winning and losing streaks.
+Stick to your plan and keep emotions and hunches out of your process.
+Over the course of a season, you will have streaks of losers or, at another time, believe that you cannot miss with your picks.
 If you are in a losing streak, do not chase your recent losses by changing your unit level, increasing the number of units placed on a sports pick, or picking games without understanding why you are selecting one team.
-This same advice holds true for an extended win streak.
-An investor is focusing on long-term, not immediate, results.
+This same advice holds true for an “unbelievable” win streak.
+An investor is focusing on long term, not immediate, results.

-Measure Results – No plan is complete without measuring the results periodically.
+No plan is complete without measuring the results periodically.
 Remember not to be overly optimistic during win streaks or disheartened during losing streaks.
-Each investor should record and summarize the results of each of his investments.
-One simple method is to keep a summary by sport with the pertinent information being the number of sports picks, units won and units lost by type of play (5-Star and so forth).
-Then, an overall summary containing all sports combined, divided among 5-Star and so forth, should be prepared.
+These steaks will occur, but an individual must continue to focus on the long term return that his/her Sports Investment Pool (SIP) is generating.
+Each investor should record and summarize the results of each of his/her investments.
+One simple method is to keep a summary by sport with the pertinent information being number of sports picks, units won and units lost by type of play.

-Once the information is summarized, an investor should assess the results against his Return objective.
-The assessment should address what types of sports picks were successful and why, as well as what types of sports picks were unsuccessful and why.
+Once the information is summarized, an investor should assess the results against his/her Return objective.
+The assessment also should address what types of sports picks were successful and why, as well as what types of sports picks were unsuccessful and why.
 Was discipline utilized?
-Did the investor change the way he selected sports picks?
+Did the investor change the way he/she selected sports picks?

-Finally, after assessing the Return on his SIP, an investor should step back and consider the return and risks on all of his investment portfolio.
+Finally, after assessing the Return on his/her SIP, an investor should step back and consider the return and risks on all of his/her investment portfolio.
 Then, the individual can rebalance the portfolio by shifting funds among investments, which step could increase or decrease the funds placed in the SIP.